sleepbysleep/qt_thread_template_ping_pong/README.md

 ![plot](./images/signals_slots.png)

-In this construction, it is enough to do connection between Worker object and Dialog widget because of Worker object moved into WorkerThread.
+In this setup, it is enough to do connection between Worker object and Dialog widget because of Worker object already moved into WorkerThread.

 ```
 Dialog::Dialog(QWidget *parent)